 Use this video and prompt to spark engagement: Vik built a drone and attached some pollution monitoring sensors on it to find out how polluted the air was in his city, New Delhi.
 How else do you imagine we could use drones to collect data?
 Can you think of a way that drones could solve problems in the world?

-Apply computational thinking to create or modify a computer program in Scratch that shows how the moon appears throughout the lunar cycle.
+Apply computational thinking skills to identify patterns in the cycle of the moon.
+Then modify a computer program in Scratch that shows how the moon appears throughout the lunar cycle.

 Create a sequence of questions to help you figure out what surfaces are contaminated after you or someone else does a task.